 The different types of corporate income

-Firstly, many different sources of income exist and they are all taxed separately.
-Here are some of the main sources of income:
+The government identifies many different sources of income and they are all taxed separately.
+Here are some examples:

 - Active business income